1kevgriff/kevgriffincom.v2/source/speaking/index.md

 * Entreprenuership
 * and more!

-If your engagement is outside a five hour driving time of Chesapeake, VA, I humbly request some assistnance with travel.
+If your engagement is outside a five hour driving time of Chesapeake, VA, I humbly request some assistance with travel.
 As a fellow user group and conference organizer, I understand the limited funds for speakers but any assistance would be greatly appreciated.

 ## Talks